gerardocipriano/VisiTrack-VisitorManagement/README.md

 Minimum mandatory features:

-- [ ] Visitor check-in
+- [x] Visitor check-in
 - [ ] Visitor check-out
 - [ ] Verification of visitors currently in the facility

 Optional features:

-- [ ] Search functionality to quickly find registered visitors
+- [x] Search functionality to quickly find visitors
-- [ ] Generation of detailed reports on visitor presence
+- [x] Generation of detailed reports on visitor presence

 <p align="right">(<a href="#readme-top">back to top</a>)</p>